kasargeant/unseen/README.md

 * It's main design goal is to be invisible.
 That is, to function as automatically as possible, with as little boilerplate as possible.

-* And it's main implementational advantage is to utilise - by default - will utilise the new Shadow DOM v1 functionality available in modern browsers and mobiles.
+* And it's main implementation advantage is to utilise and the new Shadow DOM v1 functionality available in modern browsers and mobiles.

-Thus, in every way...
-Unseen! ;)

 As to specific features:-

-* Modern **ES2015 design and implementation** - new components created simply using 'extends'.
+* Modern **ES2015 design and implementation** - Model and View components created simply using 'extends'.
 * **Components encapsulate all markup, style and logic** - with **no bleeding or pollution** of other components or the main page.
 * **Cleaner, simpler code and stylesheets** than non-component based applications of equivalent functionality!
 * Data models can **sync with a wide variety of back-ends**:- files, REST, [TODO] Socket.IO or [TODO] raw Websockets.